Amir-Rastkhadiv/fun-gym/README.md

      - Release 5: Full Stack Development(A few months later, receiving all feedback having all techs and skills on the table.)

+     - ### STRUCTURE PLANE OVERVIEW
+     During this phase, our project structure could be built gradually.
+Utilizing "WH" questioning techniques in higher levels by asking most of the time How? and Where?

 -   ### Design
     -   #### Colour Scheme